What is a template?

 A Prism template is a regular Prism file, with three differences:

 •A template has the extension .pzt.
 When Prism opens such a file, it will "forget" the file name and open the file without a name.
 Then it will prompt for a file name when you save.
 This prevents accidentally overwriting the template.

 •When you save a template, you can enter some brief instructions that will appear when the template is opened.
 This can be useful when you are creating a template for others to use.

 •A list of templates will appear on the Open a File tab of the Welcome dialog.

 1.Create a Prism project with only the sheets you want to see when a template is opened.

 2.(Optional) Delete the portions of the data that will change with each experiment (for example, delete the Y values but leave the X values and the column titles).
 Don't delete entire columns, just the values in those columns by selecting and then using the Delete key.

 3.Go to the data table you want to see when the template is opened, drop the File menu, choose Save Special, and finally choose Save Template.
 You'll also find this command if you drop the Save menu from the toolbar.
-This command will be gray (unavailable) unless you are looking at a data table (not results or graph).

 4.On the Save Template dialog, choose (or create) a category (folder), enter a name for the new template, and optionally enter a description and/or instructions for using the template.
 If it will be used by others, you can write a help file for it and install the files onto other computers.